How Does Tipping Work on a Credit Card?

 If you want to tip your server using your credit card, here’s how you do it.

 - Review your bill.
-If everything looks good, you can give the server your credit card; in some cases you may have the option to swipe, tap, or insert your credit card on a mobile payment machine.
+When you receive your bill, if everything looks good, you can give the server your credit card; in some cases you may have the option to swipe, tap, or insert your credit card on a mobile payment machine.

 - Decide how much to tip.
 This may require you to do a quick mental calculation.
 Then you can write the tip amount on the line that says “tip” or “gratuity.”
 Some businesses have mobile payment machines that do the math for you based on your selected tip percentage (e.g. 20%, 22%, etc.).

 - Calculate the total.
-If you’re writing the tip by hand, add the tip to the cost of your meal write the total on the receipt.
+If you’re writing the tip by hand, add the tip to the cost and write the total on the receipt.
 If you’re using a payment machine, the machine will do the calculation for you.

 - Confirm payment.
-While your credit card is charged immediately for the base amount of your meal, your tip may not be charged until later.
+While your credit card is charged immediately for the base amount, your tip may not be charged until later.
+It’s a good idea to keep the customer copy of your receipt and to fill it out the same as the receipt you give back to the merchant.
 Check your credit card statement to ensure you were charged the right amount.
-If there is a discrepancy, call the restaurant to fix the situation.
+If there’s a discrepancy, call the merchant to fix the situation.
 If they won’t help you, call your credit card company.